dtomlinson91/python-snaptime/README.md

 A modern replacement to the abandoned [zartstrom/snaptime](https://github.com/zartstrom/snaptime) package, `python-snaptime` will transform `datetime` objects using relative time modifiers.

 - Use snaptime strings to get relative dates/times for a given datetime.
+E.g `@d-2h` will give you two hours ago from the start of the day.
 - Timezone aware.
 - Effortlessly handles daylight savings using [pendulum](https://github.com/python-pendulum/pendulum).
 - Can snap to seconds, minutes, hours, days, weeks, months, quarters or years.